 The PATH project is developing initiatives that will enable women, families and healthcare professionals to prevent, diagnose and successfully manage mild and moderate perinatal mental health issues.

 Project Official Website: path-perinatal.eu

-PATH receives funding from the European Regional Development Fund, has a budget of over €8.5 million and involves partners from the UK, the Netherlands, France and Belgium (see below for partner details).
+PATH – PerinAtal menTal Health – is part of the Interreg VA 2Seas programme and receives funding from the European Regional Development Fund and involves partners from the UK, the Netherlands, France and Belgium (see below for partner details).